Sourdough Rolls

 Jump to Recipe

-This post may contain affiliate links.
-Read our disclosure policy.
+May contain affiliate links.
+Disclosure policy.

 Discover the magic of quick sourdough rolls with our top-rated sourdough discard rolls recipe.
 Bake golden brown, fluffy dinner rolls that’ll become your go-to every time.

 Many sourdough enthusiasts often wonder what to do with their discard, but our solution is both delicious and straightforward.
 This Sourdough Rolls Recipe guarantees a tangy twist to traditional dinner rolls.
-If you’ve ever been hesitant about baking with sourdough, let this guide reassure and inspire you.
-Let’s bring these sourdough discard rolls to life.
+Fluffy and tender, the rolls rise tall!
+Use bread flour for sturdier, more chewy roll and all-purpose flour for softer rolls.

-What readers are saying:
+What home bakers are saying:

 ⭐️ ⭐️ ⭐️ ⭐️ ⭐️ Joan says, “Your search is over….this the THE recipe for buns!
 You make me look good Lizzy!
 I get so many compliments on these buns.
 Sometimes I add a little more sugar.
 Depends on what they’re getting used for.
-Have made them like a dinner roll (in a 9×13) or more separate like hamburger /sandwich buns.
+Have made them like a dinner roll (in a 9×13) or more separate like sourdough discard hamburger buns.
 They ALWAYS get devoured or people ask to take them home.
 Thank you so much for this staple recipe in our house.”

 I’ve been testing and working with sourdough for over 10 years, however in 2020, I finally had a healthy starter and continued success in making artisan sourdough breads.